Chained computerized adaptive testing for the Force Concept Inventory: Methodology

 where $E_{\hat{\theta}} =E (\hat{\theta} )$.
 With the above definitions, we show our simulation results with the square root of the above statistics, namely, the root-mean-square error (RMSE) defined by $\textrm{RMSE}=\sqrt{\textrm{MSE}}$ and the standard deviation $\textrm{SD}=\sqrt{\textrm{Var}}$.

-We calculated the accuracy and precision of the Chain-CAT and compared them to those obtained when the FCI is conducted in the ordinary pre-post method.
-The latter was calculated by having all 30 FCI items administered both in the pretest and post-test and estimating student proficiency using item response theory in the same model as above (2PL model) without collateral information.
-Specifically, we calculated the RMSE of the pre-post method and used this as a reference value with which to examine the efficiency of the Chain-CAT.
+Our previous study \cite{Yasuda2021, Yasuda2022} indicated that, within the 30 items of the FCI, longer test lengths led to smaller RMSE.
+Although generally, the higher the accuracy, the better, our approach prioritizes features such as test time and application to formative assessment, and so we look for a degree of accuracy that is comparable to that of the paper-based pre-post method.
+Specifically, we calculated the RMSE for the Chain-CAT and compared it to the RMSE obtained using the conventional pre-post method with the FCI.
+In the latter approach, all 30 FCI items were administered in both the pretest and post-test, and student proficiency was estimated using item response theory based on the same 2PL model described above, without collateral information.
+The RMSE from the pre-post method served as a reference value for evaluating the efficiency of the Chain-CAT.

 When comparing the accuracy and precision of the Chain-CAT with the pre-post method, we use two different types of averages for the RMSE.
-The first one is the time-averaged RMSE, which is defined by
+The first one is the session-averaged RMSE, which is defined by

-where $t_\textrm{i}$ is the initial time point, $t_\textrm{f}$ is the final time point, and $N_\textrm{T}$ is the number of the time points (number of tests, as above).
-The second type of average RMSE we calculated is the overall average of the RMSE, which is calculated by taking the average of the time-averaged RMSE for all progression models that we assumed in the simulations:
+where $s_\textrm{i}$ is the initial session, $s_\textrm{f}$ is the final session, and $N_\textrm{S}$ is the number of the sessions (number of tests, as above).
+The second type of average RMSE we calculated is the overall average of the RMSE, which is calculated by taking the average of the session-averaged RMSE for all progression models that we assumed in the simulations:

 where $m$ is the index of the progression model and $N_\textrm{M}$ is the number of the progression models we considered.